grantamos/PromiseKit/docs/index.md

 # The Fundamentals of Promises

+> Documentation is for (not yet current) PromiseKit 4, sorry.
+Most things are
+> the same or very similar.
+Maintaining two sets of documentation is not
+> possible for this one-man band.
+Thank you for your patience.

 A promise is an object that represents an asynchronous task.
 Pass that object around, and write clean, ordered code; a logical, simple, modular stream of progression from one asynchronous task to another.

 `then` is like a completion-handler, but for promises: